ElecAS

 What this tool helps with

-• Auto-size mode picks V-75 PVC up to 16 mm² and X-90 XLPE above, multi-core construction up to 95 mm² and single-core construction from 120 mm² upward, and R-110 elastomeric when the section is flagged as essential safety — the same conventions used on Australian commercial and industrial installations.
+- Auto insulation picks V-75 PVC up to 16 mm² and X-90 XLPE above for a chosen size (auto-sizing assumes X-90), and construction Auto picks multi-core up to 95 mm² and single-core from 120 mm² upward — the same conventions used on Australian commercial and industrial installations.
+R-110 elastomeric is selected manually for fire-rated sections.

-• Voltage drop calculated by the impedance method Z = √(R² + X²) per AS/NZS 3008.1.1, with a one-toggle switch to the actual-PF projection Vc = R·cosφ + X·sinφ for tighter sizing on known-PF loads, and the per-segment limit checked against your design split (typically 1% mains, 1.5–2% submains, 2–2.5% final subcircuits inside the 5% Cl.
-3.6.2 envelope, or 7% from an on-site substation).
+- Voltage drop calculated by the impedance method Z = √(R² + X²) per AS/NZS 3008.1.1, with a one-toggle switch to the actual-PF projection Vc = R·cosφ + X·sinφ for tighter sizing on known-PF loads, and the per-segment limit checked against your design split (typically 1% mains, 1.5–2% submains, 2–2.5% final subcircuits inside the 5% Cl.
+3.6.2 envelope, or the customary 7% substation allocation).

-• Earth-fault loop impedance computed using the AS/NZS 3000 Cl.
-B4.5 simplified resistance method Zs = Ze + ((Ra + Re) × L) / 1000, with the trip current Ia pulled from the linked Schneider Electric circuit protection database (Im for MCB / thermal-magnetic MCCB, Ii for electronic-trip MCCB / ACB) and a fuse fallback when no breaker record applies.
+- Earth-fault loop impedance computed from the full cable impedance loop Zs = Ze + √((R_loop·L)² + (X_loop·L)²) per the AS/NZS 3000 Appendix B4 framework, with the trip current Ia pulled from the linked Schneider Electric circuit protection database (Im for MCB / thermal-magnetic MCCB, Ii for electronic-trip MCCB / ACB) and a fuse fallback when no breaker record applies.

 How to size a cable under AS/NZS 3008.1.1 and AS/NZS 3000

-6. Set route length and voltage drop budget — Enter the cable route length in metres and the per-segment voltage drop allowance — typically 1% for consumer mains, 1.5–2% for submains and 2–2.5% for final subcircuits, inside the AS/NZS 3000 Cl.
-3.6.2 5% (or 7%) envelope.
+- Set route length and voltage drop budget — Enter the cable route length in metres and the per-segment voltage drop allowance — typically 1% for consumer mains, 1.5–2% for submains and 2–2.5% for final subcircuits, inside the AS/NZS 3000 Cl.
+3.6.2 5% envelope (or the customary 7% substation allocation).

 Cable sizing under AS/NZS 3008.1.1:2025 — practical guide